open-forest-observatory/tree-detection-framework/README.md

 The `tree-detection-framework` is organized into modular components to ensure extensibility and easy integration of different detection models.
 The main components are:

 1. **`preprocessing.py`**<br>
    The `create_dataloader()` method accepts single/multiple orthomosaic inputs.
-   `create_image_datalaoder()` accepts a folder containing drone imagery.
-It tiles the input images based on user-specified parameters such as tile size, stride, and resolution and returns a PyTorch-compatible dataloader for inference.
+Alternatively, `create_image_datalaoder()` accepts a folder containing raw drone imagery.
+The methods tile the input images based on user-specified parameters such as tile size, stride, and resolution and return a PyTorch-compatible dataloader for inference.
 2. **`Detector` Base Class**<br>
    All detectors in the framework (e.g., DeepForestDetector, Detectree2Detector) inherit from the `Detector` base class.
 The base class defines the core logic for generating predictions and geospatially referencing image tiles, while model-specific detectors translate the inputs to the format expected by the respective model.
 This design allows all detectors to plug into the same pipeline with minimal code changes.
 3. **`RegionDetectionsSet` and `RegionDetections`**<br>
    These classes standardize model outputs.
 A `RegionDetectionsSet` is a collection of `RegionDetections`, where each `RegionDetections` object represents the detections in a single image tile.
 This abstraction allows postprocessing components to operate uniformly across different detectors.
 These outputs can be saved out as `.gpkg` or `.geojson` files.
 4. **`postprocessing.py`**<br>